lucaswerkmeister/vsh/README.md

 `vsh` is the Verbatim/Verbose SHell.

 It’s the year 2013.
-Filenames with spaces have been in use for several centuries now.
+Filenames with spaces have been in use for several decades now.
 And yet, no popular shell can nicely handle them: They all require you to escape the spaces, usually with something like:

     less Curriculum\ Vitae.txt